 5. Braselton, Georgia

-Braselton is located 40 miles northeast of Atlanta and has a more rural feel compared to the busyness of Atlanta.
-It has a highly rated public education system, which attracts families to the area.
-The population of Braselton has expanded by almost 75% since 2010, increasing to 13,000 residents.
-There were 20% more homes available in 2021 compared to 2020, which may make it easier for buyers.
-Forty percent of homes sold for over list price, for $377,000 on average.
-This peaceful town will only grow more in 2022.
+Located 40 miles northeast of Atlanta, Braselton has a slightly more rural feel compared to the busyness of Atlanta.
+It has a highly rated public education system that attracts families to the area.
+The population of Braselton has expanded by almost 75% since 2010, increasing to more than 14,300 residents.

 Be a Part of Georgia's Growing Real Estate Market